Abbas6609/Gemini-Document-Voice-Chatbot/README.md

+**🚀 Gemini-Document-Voice-Chatbot! 🚀**

+**Introducing my latest contribution: a Question & Answer Voice/Chat-Bot built using Streamlit, LangChain, and Google Generative AI.
+This application allows users to explore PDFs and interactively let you query their content via text and voice inputs.
+It's designed to streamline information retrieval and make document interaction more intuitive and efficient.**

+**🌟 Key Features:**

+**📄 PDF Upload and Processing: Easily upload and process PDFs for querying.**

+**🗣️ Voice and Text Interaction: Ask questions via voice or text and get detailed responses.**

+**💬 Interactive Chat Interface: Enjoy a seamless conversation with dynamic message styling.**

+**🌐 Powered by Google Generative AI: inspired by advanced AI models for accurate and context-aware answers.**

+**🔍 Intelligent Search: Utilizes FAISS for efficient vector search, ensuring quick and relevant responses.**

 ## **01- Snapshot of the application's backend code in an IDE, showing the Python script responsible for PDF processing and API integration**
 ### **This image displays the backend code for the application in an Integrated Development Environment (IDE).
 The script, named `app.py`, includes essential imports for handling PDF files, speech recognition, and API interactions.
 The highlighted code section shows the setup for environment variables and the retrieval of the Google API key, crucial for the application's functionality.**
 ![Snapshot of the application's backend code in an IDE, showing the Python script responsible for PDF processing and API integration](Screenshots/1.png)